-ALVIN (Anglian Learning Virtual Integrated Network) is targeted at students in years 10-11.
-The online curriculum comprises the core subjects (Maths, English and Science), with two lessons of each subject delivered each day, either at a higher or foundation level.
-The students would be expected to attend either the higher or foundation lesson for each subject for each day between Monday and Thursday, with Friday allocated for work within the student's home school.
+ALVIN (Anglian Learning Virtual Integrated Network) is targeted at students in years 8-11.
+The online curriculum comprises the core subjects (Maths, English and Science), with a lesson of each subject delivered each day, to a KS3 or KS4 class.
+Additionally, each class has a lesson a week of Citizenship.
+The students would be expected to attend all lessons for each subject for each day between Monday and Thursday, with Friday allocated for work within the student's home school through a 'keeping in touch' meeting.